 Like Squarespace, there are two versions of WordPress.
 Hosted and self-hosted.
 Self-hosted has the ability to modify the code and be customized to a larger degree than the hosted version.

 Squarespace is a fantastic option for those with little to no website building experience.
 All the functions are designed with ease-of-use in mind and limit the ability to “break” the website.
 The downside to this is that the options for customization are limited to what Squarespace offers.

 WordPress requires a certain amount of learning to build an effective website.
 While it is possible for someone with extremely limited website building skills to create something out of WordPress, it will involve a steep learning curve to get there.
 The upside of this is the far more flexible options available from the 3rd-party app providers that enhance the functionality and feel of the website.

-Now you have an overview of each service; it’s time to delve into what each has to offer when it comes to SEO.
-This is where you will really start to see differences between the two players and you’ll find it easier to make a decision about which service is best for your needs.
+Now, you have an overview of each service; it’s time to delve into what each has to offer when it comes to SEO.
+This is where you will really start to see differences between the two players, and you’ll find it easier to decide about which service is best for your needs.

 Ok, we’re going to level with you now.
 Website builders such as Squarespace have long been known for their SEO inferiority compared with WordPress.
 But wait!
-Before you dismiss Squarespace in the battle of Squarespace vs WordPress SEO, we’re going to tell you why the service is still in the running.
+Before you dismiss Squarespace in the battle of Squarespace vs. WordPress SEO, we’ll tell you why the service is still in the running.